v-rgrace/Viva/Viva/glint/setup/custom-access.md

       :::image type="content" source="../../media/glint/setup/export-access-dialog.png" alt-text="Screenshot of the Export data dialog with program, role, and data selections.":::

 4. A new dialog appears prompting you to **rename and save** the data to your device.
-Dy default, custom access files export to a compressed folder named: **Untitled.zip**.
+By default, custom access files export to a compressed folder named: **Untitled.zip**.

 ## Custom access file